| |

 How to Make Turkey & Apple Panini

-4. Layer the cheese, apple, turkey, and sage onto the bread.
+Layer the cheese, thinly sliced apple, turkey, and fresh sage on the bread.

-5. Top the fillings with a slice of buttered bread, buttered side facing out.
+Top with a slice of buttered bread, buttered side facing out.

 Chef Jenn’s Tips